CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Load/Delete Nexus Session: Functionality added to settings dropdown.
     - Reset Nexus Session: Functionality added to settings dropdown.
     - Changed "Party" to "Team" in all user-facing text.
+- How to Play Page (`/how-to-play`):
+    - Created page to display game rules from `docs/game-rules.md`.
+    - Implemented basic server-side Markdown parsing for headings and paragraphs.
+    - Added link to sidebar.
 - FAQ Page:
     - Content for App Questions and Board Game Concepts using accordion.
 - Terms of Service Page (`/terms`):